masonkatz/kayoarima.com/landing/content/services/kitchen.md

 +++
 title  = "Kitchen Program"
-image = "food/SaltedLemon.jpg"
+image  = "kitchen.jpg"
+weight = 4
 +++

 It’s hard to cook if your kitchen is in a mess or not equipped well.
 I